-What is a trust?
+What is a Trust?

-What is a trust?
+What is a Trust?

 • The CREM Group

-• 05/10/20
+• 12/2/24

 TRUST

-A trust is a written legal instrument created by a grantor (trustor) during his or her lifetime or at death for the benefit of another.
+A trust is a written legal instrument created by a grantor (trustor) during their lifetime or at death for the benefit of another.
 Property is given to a trustee to manage for the benefit of a third person.
 Generally, the beneficiary gets interest and dividends on the trust assets for a set number of years.
 The property itself is sometimes termed the “corpus” of trust.
 A trust is sometimes called a revocable living trust or a revocable inter vivos trust.

 TRUSTOR